dave1010/clipea/README.md

     ./clipea setup
     ./clipea add current dir to my path on shell login

-## Zsh Shell integration and Alias
+### Zsh Shell integration and Alias

+> [!NOTICE]
+> The `??` shell alias is highly recommended if you use zsh

+Clipea can set up a very handy `??` alias.
-Clipea takes advantage of zsh's `print -z`, which allows it to output commands on the commandline.
+As well as being quicker to type, this uses zsh's `print -z`, allowing it to output commands on the commandline.

-This requires running `source clipea.zsh alias`.

-Clipea can set up a handy `??` alias that runs this for you.
+Install the alias:

-    source clipea.zsh alias
+    clipea alias
-    source ~/.zshrc

 ## Internals